 There is no surprise in the draft of the Act on Social Contribution Tax promulgated last week; the contribution payable by employers will decrease by 2.5 percent to 19.5 percent in 2018.

-As the combined result of the minimum wage (HUF 138,000) and guaranteed wage minimum (HUF 180,500) planned for 2018 and the reduction of the social contribution by 2.5 percent to 19.5 percent, wage income and employer payments will change as follows from January:
+As the combined result of the minimum wage (HUF 138,000) and guaranteed minimum wage (HUF 180,500) planned for 2018 and the reduction of the social contribution by 2.5 percent to 19.5 percent, wage income and employer payments will change as follows from January:

 Minimum wage